Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Extended relativity and Goldstone photon

 The effective Lorentz invariance would follow, if the mass term (\ref{MassTermForPhi}) was $-m_Y^2Y^{\mu\alpha}Y_{\mu\alpha}/2$, which is invariant under the extended Lorentz transformation.
-However, this modification is inappropriate for the picture of the Goldstone boson as the U(1) gauge field, since then the U(1) gauge field would become massive.
-A consistent method to remove the effective Lorentz violation is to separate the isospin rotation from the original Lorentz transformation by introducing the vierbein, and to transfer the isospin rotation to the local Lorentz transformation.
-This improvement implies to use the extended gauge field as the local Lorentz frame vectors, as explained in the next section.
+However, this modification will be inappropriate for the picture of the Goldstone boson as the U(1) gauge field, since then the U(1) gauge field would become massive.
+A consistent method to remove Lorentz violation from the effective theory is to separate the isospin rotation from the original Lorentz transformation by introducing a vierbein, and to transfer the isospin rotation to the local Lorentz transformation.
+This improvement implies that one uses the extended gauge field as the local Lorentz frame vectors, as explained in the next section.